-Cerro San Cristóbal is a 2,752-foot (860m) hill jutting out of Santiago city and on a clear day it affords magnificent views of the surroundings, all the way across to the Andes.
+Cerro San Cristóbal is a 2,752-foot (860m) hill rising above central Santiago which, on a clear day, affords magnificent views of the surrounding city, all the way across to the Andes.

 The easiest way to the top is by funicular, but there is also a teleférico (cable car), bus or hiking path leading up from the bottom through the forested slopes.
 There are many walkways and at the summit is the 70-foot (22m) high statue of the Virgin Mary to mark where the Pope held a mass in 1987.

-There is also a small zoo, picnic sites and an outdoor swimming pool.
-The cerro is situated within Santiago's biggest open space, Parque Metropolitano, and is a peaceful and beautiful area; it makes for a good escape from the noise of traffic in the city below and busy urban sightseeing.
+There is also a zoo on the lower slopes, and picnic sites and two outdoor swimming pools spread throughout the park.
+The hill is situated within Santiago's biggest open space, the Parque Metropolitano, and is a peaceful and beautiful area; it makes for a good escape from the noise of traffic in the city below and busy urban sightseeing.
 The park area demands a few hours to enjoy properly and on a sunny day the swimming pools are a delight.

 Address: Calle Pedro de Valdivia or Calle Pio Nono